 Western parents would do well to teach their kids to see the humor in things.
 It simply makes every day better.

 Thai children are well-behaved, polite, kind, helpful to their elders and respectful of everyone.
-Western parents could learn something from Thai parents as, year by year, so many Western kids become less polite and more aggressive.
+Western parents could learn something from Thai values as, year by year, so many Western kids become less polite and more aggressive.